joyanujoy/twitter-graph/README.md

 A tool written in python to extract a twitter user's social graph.

 twitter-graph allows you to build a social graph by extracting a twitter user's friend(following) list and friends' friend list.
-A user followed by two or more users in the network is included in the output.
+A user followed by more than 5 users in the network is included in the output.
 Output file is in json format for visualisation using d3.js.

 The tool has a self-limiting feature to limit the number of API calls per 15 minute to prevent your app from being black listed.